 Jessica grew up in Colorado, and has been working in the veterinary field since 2004.
 She is currently pursuing her Bachelor's degree in Biology from MSU Denver.
 Jessica enjoys making sure every animal in the hospital feels special and loved!

-When she has a little spare time, she enjoys getting away to the mountains with her girlfriend, Kelly, and their dog, Nacho Macho Lovato (the cute little pup pictured with Jess).
-Jessica also loves their cats, Tucker and Ty, the arts, dinosaurs, sharks, and a whole lot of coffee.
+When she has a little spare time, she enjoys getting away to the mountains with her dog, Nacho Macho Lovato (the cute little pup pictured with Jess).
+Jessica also loves the arts, dinosaurs, sharks, and a whole lot of coffee.